 10/31/19 update This post has clearly struck a nerve, as it’s one of the most widely read on this site.
 My guess is that you’re reading it because you’re in the job market, and want to know if the lack of a degree will count against you.
 Or you’re considering whether it pays to get a degree.
 In any case, you’ll need a resume and job search advice, so I recommend that you click here to learn about my pricing and process, and also check out https://www.risingstarresumes.net/help-finding-a-job/

-You want to know – before you make a huge financial investment – is a college degree necessary to get a good job.
+You want to know – before you make a huge financial investment – if a college degree is necessary to get a good job.
 I’m not going to repeat the gazillions of studies and statistics that prove that candidates without college degrees earn less than those who have them, nor will I bore you by repeating stories about moguls like Bill Gates or Steve Jobs who rose to riches and fame without one.
 So let’s discuss the factors that go into this determination, and understand: as determinations go, this one is highly individual.